rchevallier/jarchi-lib/doc/Colormap.md

 As long as at least one label is selected, it is possible to progress to next page.

-if all labels selected are or starts with a number, it is possible to use a continuous color scheme instead of the standard categorical (= discrete) color scheme.
+if all selected labels are numeric or starts with a number, it is possible to use a **continuous** (= gradient) color scheme instead of the standard categorical (= discrete) color scheme.

 ![Numeric Labels](./img/Property%20labels%20selection%202.png)